ariellancer/Chat-Web-Android/README.md

 ## Features

 - User Registration: Users can create an account by providing their details such as username, image, and password.

+Note: Our unique field that seperates between different users in their username, creation of a user with existing username is not possible.
 - User Authentication: Registered users can log in to the application using their credentials.
 - Real-time Chat: Once logged in, users can engage in real-time conversations with other users through the chat interface.
+- Chat page properties: Adding different users as new contacts (the users must be in database), deleting contacts from your list and sending messages to all your contacts.
 - Seamless Navigation: The application provides smooth navigation between different pages, allowing users to switch between registration and chat screens effortlessly.

 ## Screenshots

+# Web app

 ### The First Page:
 ![image](https://github.com/lidormoryosef/ex2/assets/107669637/f8d01c3a-1db7-459e-87fa-8fbfc9e38ace)